-Aly Verjee is a political analyst.
+Aly Verjee is a doctoral candidate at the School of Global Studies, University of Gothenburg.
 A fellow of the Rift Valley Institute, he was a visiting expert and then senior advisor to the Africa Center at the US Institute of Peace in Washington, DC.
 Previously, he was deputy and then acting chief of staff to the former president of Botswana, Festus Mogae, the chair of the Joint Monitoring and Evaluation Commission overseeing the 2015 peace agreement in South Sudan, and senior advisor to the chief mediator of the Intergovernmental Authority on Development (IGAD)-led peace process for South Sudan.

 Disputes over a new mega-dam foreshadow the importance of hydro-electric diplomacy in a water-scarce world.

 But a fast-growing economy and a Nobel Peace Prize-winning prime minister won’t solve its problems.

 Most analyses of China’s relations with South Sudan begin and end with oil, but this is far from the whole story.